Dickinson Lab

 Cell polarity is a fascinatingly complex behavior

-Conceptually, polarity arises because two groups of proteins localize to opposite ends of a cell and mutually antagonize each others’ binding.
+Conceptually, polarity arises because two groups of proteins localize to opposite ends of a cell and mutually antagonize each others’ binding to the plasma membrane.
 But what are the biochemical interactions that lead to mutual antagonism?
 What determines the direction of the polarity axis and the timing of polarity establishment?
 How do cells coordinate their polarization with neighboring cells or other aspects of their environment?
+More broadly, how do the signals cells receive in developing embryos inform their behavior?
 These are the questions we lie awake at night pondering.

 A unique, interdisciplinary approach